truzo/tomango-2018/site/content/blog/blogging-made-easy-idiots-guide.md

 title: "Blogging made easy - an idiot's guide"
 author: "mark"
 date: 2014-08-19 11:24:31
-excerpt: An introduction to blogging for your business, answers to the questions everyone asks and tips for getting the most from your blog with the minimum effort. blog/categories:
+description: An introduction to blogging for your business, answers to the questions everyone asks and tips for getting the most from your blog with the minimum effort. blog/categories:
  - online-marketing
  - tips-and-advice